PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Finally our service sent a response using the `res.send` function.

 ### There's more
-Whilst this is a trivial service it should serve to implement the principal that a microservice is really nothing more than a Node module that runs as an independent process.
+Whilst this is a trivial service it should serve to illustrate the fact that a microservice is really nothing more than a Node module that runs as an independent process.
 A microservice system is a collection of these co-operating processes.
 Of course it gets more complicated in a real system where you have lots of services and have to manage problems such as service discovery and deployment, however keep in mind that the core concept is really very simple.

 In the following recipes we will look at how microservices operate in the context of an example system, how to set up an effective development environment for this style of coding and also introduce other messaging and communication protocols

 ### See also
-* TODO
+Whilst we have used `restify` to create this simple service, we could also have just used the node core HTTP module to create our service or one of the other popular web frameworks such as `Express` [http://expressjs.com/](http://expressjs.com/) or `HAPI` [https://hapijs.com/](https://hapijs.com/).
+We will be using the Express framework to build a front end to our services in the following recipes but it can also be used for service creation.

 ## Creating the context

 ### Getting Ready
 In this recipe we are going to create a web application that will consume our microservice.
-This is the API and client tier in our reference architecture depicted in figure 3.1.
+This is the API and client tier in our reference architecture depicted in figure 7.1.
 We will be using the Express web framework to do this.
 We will be using the Express Generators to create an application skeleton for us so we first need to install the Generators.
 To do this run.

 ```sh
 npm install -g express-generator